GoGoDuck912/Self-Correction-Human-Parsing/README.md

 ## Inference

-To extract the human parsing representation, simply put your own image in the `input directory`, download a pretrained model and run the following command.
-The output images with the same file name will be saved in `output directory`
+To extract the human parsing representation, simply put your own image in the `Input_Directory`, download a pretrained model and run the following command.
+The output images with the same file name will be saved in `Output_Directory`

 ```
 python evaluate.py --dataset Dataset --restore-weight Checkpoint_Path --input Input_Directory --output Output_Directory
 ```

-The `Dataset` has three options, including 'lip', 'atr' and 'pascal'.
+The `Dataset` command has three options, including 'lip', 'atr' and 'pascal'.
 Note each pixel in the output images denotes the predicted label number.
-To better visulaization, we put a palette with the output images.
+The output images have the same size as the input ones.
+To better visualization, we put a palette with the output images.
 We suggest you to read the image with `PIL`.

 If you need not only the final parsing image, but also a feature map representation.
 Add `--logits` command to save the output feature map.
-This feature map is the logits before softmax layer with dimension of HxWxC.
+This feature map is the logits before softmax layer with the dimension of HxWxC.

 ## Visualization